Ashish720-alt/Regression/README.md

 # Regression
 Predicting Deaths Caused by Cancer

+# Run
+Run python3 main.py on terminal

 # List of possible metrics which can be used:
 Key Metrics:
 Regression: RMSE, MAE, R2-score.
 Classification: Accuracy, precision, recall, F1-score, AUC-ROC.

-# Pipeline Algorithmo of main.py
+# Pipeline Algorithm of main.py
 Step 1: Split the Dataset
     Divide the data into:
         1. Training set (60%): For training the model.